 Each of the technological methods mentioned can be integrated to create great customer service.
 However, human interaction should never be replaced by digitization – just augmented.
 The value of good customer service remain the same.

 In fact, in a Forrester ranking of CX, customer service was the single most important driver category for direct banks.
 In addition, the report found the top emotions that drive loyalty for direct banks were feeling appreciated, confident, and valued.
 One way to identify the moments in the customer journey that trigger these emotions is through a high touch approach, a hands-on service model with lots of smaller touch points.

-This approach can also help identify and anticipate gaps in expectations and flaws in the experience that need improvement, which are even more important in improving customers’ perceptions of banks.
+This approach can also help identify and anticipate gaps in expectations and flaws in the experience that need improvement.
+These opportunities are even more important in improving customers’ perceptions of banks.

-It begins with seeing the gaps, investing in technology to enhance customer engagement, and staying relevant in a fast changing economy.
+It begins with seeing the gaps, investing in technology to enhance engagement, and staying relevant in a fast-changing economy.

 Dayana Aparicio Originally from Panama City, Panama, studied Sociology and Business Management at Georgia College & State University.
 Customer Success Specialist and Junior Content Producer at Worthix.
 Focus is on present and future trends in customer experience.